linkedin/Liger-Kernel/README.md

 [Installation](#installation) | [Getting Started](#getting-started) | [Structure](#structure) | [APIs](#apis) | [Contributing](#contributing)

 **Liger (Linkedin GPU Efficient Runtime) Kernel** is a collection of Triton kernels designed specifically for LLM training.
 We have implemented **Hugging Face Compatible** `RMSNorm`, `RoPE`, `SwiGLU`, `CrossEntropy`, `FusedLinearCrossEntropy`, and more to come.
-It can effectively increase multi-GPU **training throughput by 20%** and reduces **memory usage by 60%**.
+It effectively increases multi-GPU **training throughput by 20%** and reduces **memory usage by 60%**.
 The kernel works out of the box with [flash attention](https://github.com/Dao-AILab/flash-attention), PyTorch FSDP, and Microsoft DeepSpeed.
 We welcome contributions from the community to gather the best kernels for LLM training.

 ### Basic